-- By Changing Cell: Cell in which you want alteration to come up with the result equals to the “To Value”.
-Make sure, the cell you are referring here is used in the formula in the cell which is referred in “Set Cell”.
+- By Changing Cell: The cell in which you want alteration to come up with the result equals the “To Value”.
+Make sure, the cell you are referring to here is used in the formula in the cell which is referred to in “Set Cell”.

 Solving a Problem in Excel with Goal Seek

-- Now, you need to input following values.
+- Now, you need to input the following values.

-- Click on the “Set Value” and refer it to the cell having landing price.
+- Click on the “Set Value” and refer it to the cell having a landing price.

 - Click OK.